-If you have an online business, you might want to consider that a big chunk of your target audience has no idea what solutions you offer.
+If you are an online business owner, you might want to consider that a big chunk of your target audience has no idea what solutions you offer.
+Even while the value of your product might seem apparent to you, it won’t be the same with your target audience.

-In fact, studies have proven that 1 in 3 Americans don’t know how the internet works.
+Studies have proven that 1 in 3 Americans don’t know how the Internet works.
 Now, imagine what part of your audience doesn’t get your technical jibber-jabber.

 Anyway, don’t panic.
 You are in the right place.
-It only takes a good explainer video to tell your brand’s story in the simplest way possible.
-And win your target’s attention.
+It only takes one great explainer video to efficiently tell your brand’s story and win your target’s attention.

-In this article, you will learn everything you need to know about explainer videos and how to make them.
-You will also get our list of the best explainer video examples for 2021.
+In this article, you will learn everything you need to know about explainer videos and how to create them for your video marketing strategies.
+You will also get our list of the best explainer video examples for 2022.

 What is an Explainer Video?

-An explainer video is a short video designed to highlight the most essential information about a brand’s products or services.
-Think of it as a brief, informative, and not-boring sales pitch.
+An explainer video is a short promotional video highlighting essential information and communicating the value of a brand’s products or services.
+It is used to generate or heighten product knowledge and experience to help customers make a purchase.
+Think of it as a brief, informative, not boring sales pitch.

 Why is an Explainer Video Important?